Untouchable (2019 film): Archive footage (uncredited)

-In the film, actors and actresses also appear for whom archival date was used.
-Who played themselves.
-They were also credited.
-This is Ben Affleck, Gillian Anderson, Asia Argento, Kate Beckinsale, Roberto Benigni, Juliette Binoche, Tom Cruise, Penelope Cruz, Uma Thurman, Nicole Kidman etc.
+In the film, actors and actresses that appear as themselves —and for whom archival material was used— were also credited.
+Appearances include Ben Affleck, Gillian Anderson, Asia Argento, Kate Beckinsale, Roberto Benigni, Juliette Binoche, Tom Cruise, Penelope Cruz, Uma Thurman, Nicole Kidman etc.

 Release

 The film's festival debut at the 2019 Sundance Film Festival was followed by Hulu's acquisition of distribution rights, who released the film on 2 September 2019.